Advertising Guide: Facebook

 By researching the various personas that interact with your business, you can refine the demographics to reach specific parts of your audience with specific messages.
 The application of this kind of targeting can benefit all industries that are looking to reach a specific group of people.

 A more advanced method of targeting is expanding your advert’s reach by creating a lookalike audience.
 This can be done based on an existing list of leads, website visitors or just your existing Facebook audience.
-With this targeting, Facebook analyses the data of the original audience and attempts to match that to a broader audience that shares similarities.
+In 2026, this approach is often enhanced with Advantage+ audience expansion, where Meta’s AI broadens reach beyond predefined parameters to improve performance.
+Lookalikes are most effective when based on high-quality first-party data.

-While this is generally a very successful match, this method wouldn’t translate into increased sales/leads since it is only a partial match but can expand your audience and encourage discovery.
+While this is generally a very successful match, this method wouldn’t translate into increased sales/leads since it is only a partial match.

 The Types of Facebook Adverts